hujhax/austin-improv-wiki/Shows/The Great Mundane.md

 * [[Performers/Mike D'Alonzo|Mike D'Alonzo]]

 ## History
-Here is [[Performers/Jordan T. Maxwell|Jordan T. Maxwell]]'s explanation of the name's origin:<blockquote>Jay's initial idea was just an exercise in world building, and he wanted to call it the Mundane.
+Here is [[Performers/Jordan T. Maxwell|Jordan T. Maxwell]]'s explanation of the name's origin:
+> Jay's initial idea was just an exercise in world building, and he wanted to call it the Mundane.
 I thought that might not be very marketable and threw an adjective in front of it, give it a bit of circus flair.
-Worked out okay.  :)</blockquote>
+Worked out okay.  :)

 ## Media
 * [A photoset](http://xhibition.majcher.com/images/2006_03_19_improv/) from [[Performers/Marc Majcher|Marc Majcher]] that includes at least one performance of *The Great Mundane*.